Dusty-Meg/running-elasticsearch-fun-profit/005-design-event-logging/005-design-event-logging.md

 # Design for Event Logging

 Elasticsearch has made a blast in the event analysis world thanks --- or because of --- the famous Elasticsearch / Logstash / Kibana (ELK) trinity.
-In this specific use cas, Elasticsearch acts as a hot storage that makes normalized events searchable.
+In this specific use case, Elasticsearch acts as a hot storage that makes normalized events searchable.

 The usual topology of an event analysis infrastructure is more or less the same whatever the technical stack.